 6. To apply your changes, click Apply.

-When you scroll down the page, you will see a status summary of embedded digital audio and
+When you scroll down the page, you will see a status summary of embedded digital audio and metadata inputs (as shown in the following example).

 7. To view statistics for the decoder, primary stream, and secondary stream (if configured), click Statistics (example shown below).